-A related approach was taken by Nakatani et al. (2001) in the context of cuff electrodes.
-For in vitro multi-electrode array (MEA) based recording, the culture is grown in dishes on which the electrodes are already present.
+(MEA) based recording, the culture is grown in dishes on which the electrodes are already present.
 Generally, the culture contains a mixture of neurons and glial cells, and there may be glial cells between the electrode and the neurons.
 Further, each electrode is usually near enough to a number of neurons to pick up signals from them, and the electrodes may not be moved to improve signal strength.
 Unlike the situation in Menne's work, the electrodes are generally too far apart to pick up signals from the same neurons.
 Thus, ICA is not a usable option.
 MEA recording necessitates automated techniques, simply because of the volume of data.

 The signal received at an electrode from a neuron is transformed by both the neuron's geometry relative to the electrode and the effect of the path from spiking neuron to electrode.
-The details of the transformation are discussed in section 2.
+The details of the transformation are discussed in Section 2.
 We have developed a set of MATLAB routines which allow the user to emulate this transformation for a number of neurons.
 Our technique allows both precise noise control and precise control of the spike shapes collected at the electrode.

-This paper is organised as follows: section 2 contains a theoretical discussion of the nature of the signal picked up by an electrode.
-Section 3 discusses how to use this theory for generating signals which are like those from extracellular electrodes, and section 4 assesses some spike sorting techniques using signals generated using this software.
+This paper is organised as follows: Section 2 contains a theoretical discussion of the nature of the signal picked up by an electrode.
+Section 3 discusses how to use this theory for generating signals which are like those from extracellular electrodes, and Section 4 assesses some spike sorting techniques using signals generated using this software.
 The software, and a user manual for it, are available (Smith and Mtetwa, 2006).

-2 An analysis of extracellular cell recording
+2. An analysis of extracellular cell recording

-2.1 Effect of transmembrane current
+2.1.
+Effect of transmembrane current

 We attempt to characterise the signal received at an extracellular electrode.
-Consider a current $I{dA}(t)$ passing through a patch of membrane (from outside the neuron to inside the neuron), dA at location $\vec{x}i = \vec{x}i(dA)$, where \vec{x}i is the vector from electrode i to the patch dA (see figure 1).
+Consider a current $I{dA}(t)$ passing through a patch of membrane (from outside the neuron to inside the neuron), dAat location $\vec{x}i = \vec{x}i(d, A)$, where \vec{x}i is the vector from electrode i to the patch dA (see Fig. 1).